-Dachshund puppies need more higher calorie diet that provides 22% protein and 8% fat.
+Dachshund puppies need a higher-calorie diet that provides 22% protein and 8% fat.

-The standard puppy dachshund needs to eat more calories then the miniature puppy dachshund for proper growth and health. (standard dachshund vs miniature)
+The standard puppy dachshund needs to eat more calories than the miniature puppy dachshund for proper growth and health. (standard dachshund vs miniature)

 When your dachshund reaches the adult stage, you can reduce their diet to a percentage of 18% protein and 5% fat.